Vendicated/Vencord/CONTRIBUTING.md

 To ensure your contribution is robust, please follow the below guide!

+For a friendly introduction to plugins, see [Megu's Plugin Guide!](docs/2_PLUGINS.md)

 ## Style Guide

 -   This project has a very minimal .editorconfig.
 Make sure your editor supports this!
     If you are using VSCode, it should automatically recommend you the extension; If not, please install the Editorconfig extension
 -   Try to follow the formatting in the rest of the project and stay consistent
 -   Follow the file naming convention.
 File names should usually be camelCase, unless they export a Class or React Component, in which case they should be PascalCase

 ## Contributing a Plugin